 For a producer of silicon and silicon alloys, members of The Brattle Group assessed allegations of price fixing.
 The engagement included a review of market structure and the behavior of market participants, as well as an econometric analysis of market prices.
 Particular attention was paid to issues of product market definition, the impact of changes in imports and production costs on market pricing, and the effect of changing contracting practices in the industry.

 For a leading automobile manufacturer, Brattle economists estimated collusive overcharges and the volume of commerce affected by collusion among suppliers of specified auto parts and components.

-Brattle economists and an academic affiliate have been engaged by a group of defendants in class actions brought by direct and indirect purchasers of technology components for use in electronic devices in both the United States and Canada.
+Brattle economists and an academic affiliate have been engaged by a group of defendants in class actions brought by direct and indirect purchasers of technology components for use in electronic devices in the United States.
 Brattle is conducting an analysis of the class certification issues and any potential damages surrounding allegations of price-fixing by the technology component manufacturers.